24 Cities Near Orlando to Live in 2026

 • Bike score: 59

 Originally, newcomers and visitors came to St. Petersburg (or St. Pete to the locals) in the 1830s and 1840s to establish homesteads and citrus crops.
-Today, the area celebrates a reputation of nearly year-round sunshine and a laid-back beach resort vibe.
+Today, the area is known for year-round sunshine and a laid-back beach resort vibe.

-While the median age in St. Petersburg is 43.1 years old, it is also home to plenty of remote workers, beachcombers, and long-stay tourists.
+While the median age in St. Petersburg is 43.1, it is also home to plenty of remote workers, beachcombers, and long-stay tourists.
 Beyond soaking up the rays in "The Sunshine City," St. Petersburg is home to golfing, boating, fishing, and the waterfront Salvador Dalí Museum, which is dedicated to its namesake artist.

 While hotels and restaurants line the Tampa Bay beachfront, you can still find apartment complexes across the street.
 You'll also find options along Route 92 and Interstate 275.
 Beyond hospitality, you'll find the financial services, manufacturing, and medical technology industries in St. Petersburg.